apache/superset/docs/installation.rst

 Superset stores database connection information in its metadata database.
 For that purpose, we use the ``cryptography`` Python library to encrypt connection passwords.
-Unfortunately this library has OS level dependencies.
+Unfortunately, this library has OS level dependencies.

 You may want to attempt the next step
 ("Superset installation and initialization") and come back to this step if